trannhukhoinguyen/multi-feature-blog/src/content/staff/worship-director.md

 ## Areas of Leadership

 - Planning and leading worship services
-- Directing the church choir
+- Directing the house choir
 - Mentoring worship team members
 - Organizing special music events
 - Overseeing technical production

 ## Musical Background

 David is proficient in multiple instruments including piano, guitar, and voice.
-He has written several worship songs and continues to contribute to our church's musical repertoire.
+He has written several worship songs and continues to contribute to our house's musical repertoire.

 ## Vision for Worship